v8/v8.dev/src/blog/jspi-newapi.md

 ### The new API

-The API is pretty simple: there is a function that takes a function exported from a WebAssembly module and converts it into a `Promise` returning function:
+The API is straightforward: there is a function that takes a function exported from a WebAssembly module and converts it into a function that returns a `Promise`:

 ```js
 Function Webassembly.promising(Function wsFun)